blitzcode/hackage-diff/README.md

 ### downloaddb

 Download the Hoogle databases for both packages from Hackage, then parse and diff them.
 This is the default and recommended mode of operation.
 Sometimes Hackage does not have a Hoogle database for a particular version available.
 In this case, running with `builddb` might be more successful.

+Alternatively, you can also specify a path to any local Hoogle database file for one or both versions.
+This can be used, among other things, to check a package you're working on for breaking API changes relative to what's on Hackage.

 ### builddb

 Download the package sources from Hackage, setup sandboxes, install dependencies, configure and use Haddock to build the Hoogle databases, parse and diff them.

 This is often very time consuming due to the dependency installation required for the Haddock build.
 Sometimes Haddock builds will fail, especially for older packages.
+As with `downloaddb`, a local Hoogle database file can be specified instead of a version.

 ### parsehs

 Download the package sources from Hackage, parse `.cabal` file for exported modules, pre-process them with `cpphs`, parse them with `haskel-src-exts` and diff their export lists.

 This mode has many downsides.
 Packages making heavy use of the CPP will often fail to be parsed as the pre-processing done here is not identical to what a Cabal build would do. `haskel-src-exts` sometimes fails to parse code that GHC would accept.
 We only look at the export lists, so modules without an explicit one will fail to be parsed correctly.
 There's no inspection of the types of exports, only names will be compared.

+Instead of a version to download, a path to a local package can be specified instead.

 # TODO